qgis/QGIS-Website/content/funding/sustaining-members/index.md

 Sustaining members have no voting rights (unless they are simultaneously voting members in which case their voting rights are unaffected).
-At or above the following levels a sustaining member will be designated as being one of the following category, based on their size and assigned through self declaration:
+At or above the following levels a sustaining member will be designated as being one of the following category, based on their size and assigned through self declaration.

 {{< box-end >}}

 ## Donation